apike/allenpike.com/_posts/2022-01-02-beyond-optimism.md

   - thoughtfulness
   - teams
 ---
-We’re often called to to consider future events.
+We’re often called on to consider future events.
 While you may endeavour to be a realist – evaluating what may come based on the facts and odds – the future is inherently uncertain.
 Whether we like it or not, gut judgement drives a lot of how we anticipate and prepare for the future.

 So faced with an uncertain future, how optimistic should we strive to be?